kachraz/gl---pdtmcharm1/proto/readme.md

 :--: | :--: | :--:
 [`lis2`](../lnz/lis2/) | This v4 file lets you select an item from the table and then print it out | This functionality will be used in your final cmd
 [`ckp`](../p1/co/ckp/) | Check if a program exists | This is to check if the command you want exists in the system or not

+# Prototyping Folders

+> Actual directory where you are doing the prototyping and related notes